 The Bank reviews its financial assets and commitments at each reporting date to determine the amount of expected credit losses to be recognized in the statement of financial position and any changes thereto in the statement of income.
-Additional considerations were made in estimating the ECL in response to the changing credit environment brought about by the coronavirus (COVID-19) pandemic.

 In particular, judgments and estimates by management are required in determining:

-- whether a financial asset has a significant increase in credit risk since initial recognition.
-Note 5 discusses how the Bank considered the impact of COVID-19 pandemic in its credit risk management and allowance provisioning; - whether a default has taken place and what comprises a default; - macro-economic factors that are relevant in measuring a financial asset's probability of default as well as the Bank's forecast of these macro-economic factors; - probability weights applied over a range of possible outcomes such as slow or early recovery from the impact of COVID-19 pandemic; - sufficiency and appropriateness of data used and relationships assumed in building the components of the Bank's expected credit loss models; - the measurement of the exposure at default for unused commitments on which an expected credit loss should be recognized and the applicable loss rate.
+- whether a financial asset has a significant increase in credit risk since initial recognition. - whether a default has taken place and what comprises a default; - macro-economic factors that are relevant in measuring a financial asset's probability of default as well as the Bank's forecast of these macro-economic factors; - probability weights applied over a range of possible outcomes; - sufficiency and appropriateness of data used and relationships assumed in building the components of the Bank's expected credit loss models; - the measurement of the exposure at default for unused commitments on which an expected credit loss should be recognized and the applicable loss rate.